Teacher Training: About The Courses

 on a beach in St Kilda, Melbourne Australia in 1987

 Carolyn documented this approach of Dily’s in 1986, and in 1987, Walter and Dilys visited Australia, where she was the assistant director of The Melbourne Alexander Teacher Training School, to see how her ideas were being put into practice.
-Carolyn reviewed the document when she undertook a master’s degree in Alexander Technique Teacher training in 2003 (UeL).
+Carolyn reviewed the document when she undertook a master’s degree in Alexander Technique Teacher Training.

 Curriculum